JonasAlfredsson/snapraid_sync/README.md

 - `LOG_FILE`

-Those in lowercase letters will be created as temporary files in `/tmp/`, and deleted after use, while the main `LOG_FILE` will remain after exit.
+Those in lowercase letters will be created as temporary files in `/tmp/`, and deleted when the script exits (for whatever reason), while the main `LOG_FILE` will remain untouched after completion.
 This is done so that you will be able to go back and look through the log to find details about any errors which might have occurred.

 However, by default this `LOG_FILE` is also created as a temporary file in `/tmp/`, which means that sooner or later the system will remove it from that